Casey Toof

 Casey Toof is an American politician.
-He serves as a Republican member for the Franklin-3-1 district of the Vermont House of Representatives.
+He is a Co-Chair of the Vermont Future Caucus under the Future Caucus.
+He serves as a Republican member for the Franklin-8 district of the Vermont House of Representatives.

 Life and career

 Toof was born in St. Albans, Vermont.
 He attended St. Albans City Elementary School, Bellows Free Academy, and Castleton University, where he earned a degree in history and education.

 In 2019, Toof was elected to represent the Franklin-3-1 district of the Vermont House of Representatives, succeeding Corey Parent.
 In 2022 he was elected to represent the Franklin-8 district.